We generate new insights, invest deeply in R&D, and collaborate with scientists around the world.

 A Legacy of Innovation in Cataract Surgery

 Cataract surgery, one of the oldest surgical procedures on record, was first documented in the fifth century BC!
-Today it’s the most common surgery.
-In 2017 Johnson & Johnson acquired Abbott Medical Optics and gained global leadership in ophthalmic surgery, including the market-leading position in refractive and cataract surgery and intraocular lens (IOL) implants.
+Today it’s one of the most common surgeries in the U. S. In 2017 Johnson & Johnson acquired Abbott Medical Optics and is a global leader in ophthalmic surgery, including refractive and cataract surgery and intraocular lens (IOL) implants.

 Innovation: What Does the Future Hold?